fewlines/framework/readme.md

 fewlines is a lightweight PHP-Framework, which includes all basic functions to let you easily set up your web project(s)!

 ### The size matters!
-The core only counts up to 400KB.
+The core is 400KB small.

 ### Installation (Composer's create-project)
 ```bash